 DMAchoice also directly links the consumer to a company so that the consumer’s preferences can be managed; that way, the consumer and company can have a good business relationship by communicating effectively with one another.

-In addition, DMAchoice online offers registration for DMA’s:
+In addition, DMAchoice online offers registration for ANA’s:

 Processing by mail takes longer than online registration.
 Categorical and specific company or organization opt-out requests, and other preference services, are not offered through mailed-in requests.